 The Burren National Park, located in the southeastern corner of the landscape in a government park for the public and conservation efforts.
-The park contains each of the major habitats found within The Burren including cliffs, fens, grassland, limestone, and hazel scrub.
+The park contains each of the significant habitats found within The Burren including cliffs, fens, grassland, limestone, and hazel scrub.

 Culture: Music, Festivals, Pubs, and Shopping

-The Burren area is known for its rich musical heritage as singing, dancing, and storytelling have all played a major role in the lives of the area's inhabitants for centuries.
-If you've ever read Irish folklore or heard traditional Irish music, chances are that it came from this part of Ireland.
+The Burren area is known for its rich musical heritage as singing, dancing, and storytelling have all played a significant role in the lives of the area's inhabitants for centuries.
+If you've ever read Irish folklore or heard traditional Irish music, the chances are that it came from this part of Ireland.
 Doolin, in particular, has a strong musical culture with music festivals, workshops, and, of course, the pub scene.

 The Burren Centre, in Kilfenora, is a locale created to teach the area's visitors about the geography and the history of the area.
 The center also has a craft shop where crafts which are hand-made locally, are available for purchase.